-BIO 0109 Basic Anatomy and Physiology I 2 2 0
+BIO 0109 Basic Anatomy and Physiology I 2 2 0 3

 This course is a study of the normal structure and functions of the human body, with man identified as a living organism composed of living cells, tissues, organs, and systems.
 The normal body is studied as a basis for understanding variations from the normal man's need to maintain homeostasis.
 Elementary principles and concepts of chemistry and physics are presented with the emphasis on the application of these principles to the relationships between structure and functions of the normal human body.
-Course is designed primarily for radiological applications.
 Major units of study will include: introductory overview, skeletal, digestive, and integumentary systems.